-When we talk about transition we mean the time when a young person moves from childhood into adulthood.
+When we talk about transition we mean the time when a young person, who has care and support needs, moves from childhood into adulthood.

 Life for adults is different to life for children.
 It's important that you and your family have the right information at the right time to make sure you're prepared for adulthood.

 Dorset Council Transitions Team

 To help us understand what your care and support needs might be when you reach adulthood we have a small specialist Transitions Team.